material-extensions/vscode-material-product-icons/CONTRIBUTING.md

 ### Preview icon in VS Code

 The icons can be previewed if the launch task "Launch Extension" is executed by pressing the shortcut <kbd>F5</kbd>.
-After a few seconds

 ## Create preview screenshot